-^{} Students entering the Electronic Engineering Technology program without any previous electronics knowledge should contact the Macomb faculty about taking EETE-1100 before ELEC-1161 and ELEC-1171.
+Students entering the Electronic Engineering Technology program without any previous electronics knowledge should contact the Macomb faculty about taking EETE-1100 before ELEC-1161 and ELEC-1171.

-Students should plan Arts and Sciences courses with a counselor, academic advisor, or program advisor.

-Group II requirement must be met by successfully completing PHYS-1180.

-Some universities in the area (Wayne State University among them) offer a degree in Bachelor of Science Engineering Technology (BSET).
+- B. Arts and Sciences Component minimum sem hrs 18 Students should plan Arts and Sciences courses with a counselor, academic advisor, or program advisor. - Group II requirement is met by successfully completing PHYS-1180 Some universities in the area (Wayne State University among them) offer a degree in Bachelor of Science Engineering Technology (BSET).
 The Electronic Engineering Technology program from Macomb is transferable in total to most of these universities.
 However, students pursuing the BSET should elect MATH-1000 and MATH-1460.
 These students should also see the program advisor at their selected university as soon as possible.